-The exact law states anyone taking a motorcycle driving test should wear protective clothing, including “a jacket or long-sleeved shirt.”
+The exact law states anyone attempting to receive their motorcycle license and is on a driving test must wear proper and protective clothing, including “a jacket or long-sleeved shirt.”

 6. The No Dirty Tires Law

 Next on our list of weird Minnesota laws is the No Dirty Tires Law.
 As muddy, dirty, and watery as Minnesota is, it seems crazy that there’s a law prohibiting vehicles on the highway from having dirty tires.
-However, in most parts of Minnesota, it’s considered a public nuisance to drive a vehicle with wheels or tires that deposit mud, dirt, sticky substances, and any other forms of litter on the road while you’re driving.
+However, in most parts of Minnesota, you’re considered a nuisance to the public if you drive a vehicle with dirty wheels or tires that end up leaving litter on the road while you’re driving.

 7. The No Public Drunkenness Law